 CEA, LIST, Laboratory of Model-Driven Engineering for Embedded Systems (LISE), Gif-sur-Yvette, France Email: first-name.lastname@cea.fr

 Abstract—UML state machines and composite structure mod- els are efficient to design the behavior and structure of ar- chitectures.
-In Model Driven Engineering (MDE), code can be automatically generated from the models.
+In Model Driven Engineering (MDE), code can be automatically generated from models.
 Nevertheless, current UML tools only produce skeleton code which is then fine-tuned by programmers.
 The modifications in code, which may violate the architecture correctness, must be synchronized with the model to make architecture and code consistent.
 However, current approaches cannot handle the synchronization when there is a significant abstraction gap between architecture and code.
 This paper proposes to ease synchronization between model and code, through a bidirectional mapping between code and architecture specified by UML composite structure and state machine.
 The proposed mapping is a means for a synchronization mechanism proposed in our previous work, which allows concurrent modifi- cations made in model and code, and keeps them synchronized.
 We propose an evaluation plan for the approach and expose preliminary experimental results

 INTRODUCTION

 Unified Modeling Language (UML) has been widely used in Model-Driven Engineering (MDE) to describe architecture of complex systems [1].
 An event-driven architecture is useful for designing embedded systems [2].
-UML class, composite structure, and State Machine diagrams prove to well capture such architecture [3].
+UML class, composite structure, and State Machine diagrams prove to well capture such an architecture [3].
 Approaches have been proposed in the context of Model-Driven Engineering (MDE) to automatically translate the architecture represented by the UML diagrams into an implementation [3].

 Current UML tools and approaches are not sufficient to exploit the fine-grained behavior of the architecture.
 These tools only produce skeleton code [4], which must then be tailored by programmers for fine-grained and algorithmic code.
 The modifications of generated code might violate the architecture correctness.
 In such a case, the modifications in the code must be reflected back to the model.
 To deal with it, several approaches such as separation [5] and reverse engineering [6] use specialized comments to separate user- modified code and generated code.
 However, these approaches only work for modifications within the user area.
 One of the reasons, that makes the reflection of the modifications in the code back to the model hard, is the lack of a bidirectional mapping between the architecture model specified by the aforementioned diagrams and code [7].